 myNEO is devoted to enhancing vaccine efficacy by supporting optimised delivery of neoantigens through the use of bioinformatic prediction models for selection of the most optimal sequence.
 These neoantigen sequences are primed for maximum stability, translational efficiency, and specificity as well as to obtain the best immunogenic features.

-After carefully selecting the correct surface targets from a patient sample to direct the vaccine against, it is still of the essence to design an optimal vaccination construct containing the chosen antigens.
+After neoantigen prediction and careful selection of the correct surface targets from a patient sample to direct the vaccine against, it is still of the essence to design an optimal vaccination construct containing the chosen antigens.
 Often a combination cocktail of multiple neoantigens is employed, to address tumour clonality and limit tumour escape.
 Several new vaccine administration methods have allowed for delivery of more than 100 antigens, by utilising “multi-epitope constructs” containing several selected targets.
 These constructs require extra optimisation through meticulous selection to ensure boosted immune response uniquely against the tumour antigens.

 Targeting more epitopes at once logically will lead to a broader immune response and consequently a stronger immune response limiting the chance of outgrowth of the tumour cell missing the targeted alteration (D’Alise et al. 2019).
 However, it has been shown in literature that too many antigens might lead to oversaturation of MHC and by consequence lower vaccine efficacy.
 It is stated that a high number of epitopes in vaccines may not be advisable, as suboptimal epitopes may interfere and immunodominance may occur (Tokuyasa et al. 2018).
 Therefore, myNEO generally aims to select approximately 20 neoantigens.
 Next to determining the total number of administered neoepitopes in a vaccine, myNEO also takes a cautious approach to maximise the true positive fraction via antigen validation.